 Reservations are not required for individual participants.
 Group tours for schools, youth or other organizations may be scheduled for weekdays.

 If you have any questions, please contact Karen Gentry, Discover Your Forest’s director of education at (541) 383-4771, Stacey Cochran, DYF’s Community Engagement Director or (541) 383-5530 or check the Snowshoe/Ski with a Ranger Hotline at (541) 383-4055 for up-to-date tour information.

 We invite you to take part in a survey about how you connect with the Deschutes and Ochoco National Forests and Crooked River National Grassland.
 The purpose of this survey is to gather information that can help guide future land management planning and decisions.
 Please note that this survey is optimized for desktop/laptop.
 Do not access the survey with a mobile phone.More Info

 Grab your winter adventure list and goggles to tune into a night of human-powered winter celebration at the 12th Annual Backcountry Film Festival.
-Mark your calendars for screenings this January.
+Mark your calendars for screenings on January 25th in Sisters and January 26th in Bend.
 The Festival is co-hosted by the Boise-based Winter Wildlands Alliance and Discover Your Forest, the local non-profit partner of the Deschutes National Forest.More Info